 As part of “The Savvy Manager's Guide” series, this book on Business Intelligence is a good way for business managers to get started in BI.
 The book introduces the core concepts of BI along with the technical jargon and terms that accompany it.
 Loshin guides managers through the process of developing BI and how it aids success.
 Old and new technologies are introduced, both as a way to present BI’s background and also how the technology is evolving to accommodate digital data needs.
 The book also features a quick reference guide with a list of terms and technology, as well as companion websites for more information.

-9. “Business Intelligence in Plain Language: A practical guide to Data Mining and Business Analytics” by Jeremy Kolb
+8. “Business Intelligence in Plain Language: A practical guide to Data Mining and Business Analytics”

 Author: Jeremy Kolb